libdebug/libdebug/docs/index.md

 7. Wait for the process to print `libdebug is like sushi` on the standard output
 8. The value of the RAX register is read and printed when the process is stopped at the `my_breakpoint` breakpoint
 9. A memory write is performed at address `0x10ad` in the binary
+10. Kill the process and dispose of the debugger

 The above script will run the binary `test` in the working directory and set two breakpoints: one at the function `function` and another at `f2`.